MizukiBelhi/ExtendedUI/README.md

 ## Installation

 ###~~ DO NOT DOWNLOAD THE SOURCE DIRECTLY OFF THE REPOSITORY IT WILL NOT WORK ~~
+###~~ THIS ADDON HAS ONLY BEEN TESTED WITH 1920x1080 RESOLUTION ANYTHING HIGHER MIGHT, AND CURRENTLY DOES BREAK IT ~~

 ExtendedUI requires [cwAPI](https://github.com/fiote/treeofsavior-addons) from [fiote](https://github.com/fiote/) to work!